scifiscientist/GettingCleaningData/CodeBook.md

 ## The data for the project was obtained here:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-## The R script run_analysis.R that does the following
+## The R script run_analysis.R that does the following:

 1) Merges the training and the test sets to create one data set.
 2) Extracts only the measurements on the mean and standard deviation for each measurement.